maproulette/maproulette3/.github/ISSUE_TEMPLATE/bug_report.md

 **Please Read First**
 * If you are having **issues creating your own Challenges**, please make sure you carefully read the MapRoulette [documentation](https://learn.maproulette.org/documentation/), specifically the section about Creating and Managing Challenges.
 If that doesn't help you, please post to the [OSM community forum](https://community.openstreetmap.org) with the hashtag **#maproulette**.
 * If you would like to report a Challenge you think is causing bad edits to OSM, please raise the issue with the Challenge owner first using the *Get In Touch* feature on the Challenge home page.
 If they fail to respond, please post to the [OSM community forum](https://community.openstreetmap.org) with the hashtag **#maproulette**.
+* There is a [separate repository for the MapRoulette back end](https://github.com/maproulette/maproulette-backend/issues).
+If your report pertains to the API / back end, please submit it there.

 Thanks for helping us make MapRoulette great for everyone!